 Delivery Options:

-• To discuss off-site or corporate training for your company’s fire brigade, contact the Business Development Office toll-free at 1 800 661 6490 ext 2038 or e-mail businessdevfire@lakelandcollege.ca.
+• To discuss off-site or corporate training for your company’s fire brigade, contact the business development office toll-free at 1 800 661 6490 or email businessdevfire@lakelandcollege.ca.

 Course ID: #IND-106